-Objective: Identify, conserve, and protect natural resources and open spaces such as rivers, streams, creeks, forested and wooded areas, wetlands, floodplains, air and soil resources.
+Identify, conserve, and protect natural resources and open spaces such as rivers, streams, creeks, forested and wooded areas, wetlands, floodplains, air and soil resources.

-- 1. Protect the quality of ground water resources by producing education materials about how individuals impact ground water. - 2.
-Implement County direction of storm-water management program in 2014. - 3.
-Continue County Erosion and Sediment program. - 4.
-Develop educational materials to encourage appropriate methods for managing storm water runoff and for protecting the quality of surface and ground water. - 5.
-Partner with towns and other agencies and explore grant funding for a watershed study. - 6.
-Include places on county property or in county parks for observing and learning about natural environments, such as geology, hydrology, landforms, wildlife, etc. - 7.
-Collaborate with other agencies who provide technical assistance such as the Holston River Soil & Water Conservation District, Washington County Cooperative Extension Office, Washington County Health Department and other similar organizations to study information contained within soil study and to identify special practices needed to ensure optimal performance. - 8.
-Partner with regional localities and other agencies to explore grant funding or DEQ assistance with an air quality study.
+- 1. Develop educational materials to encourage protection of ground and surface water resources and for the best management of storm water runoff. - 2.
+Implement storm-water management program and continue erosion and sediment control program. - 3.
+Partner with towns and/or other agencies and explore grant funding for a watershed study. - 4.
+Include places on county property or parks for observing and learning about natural environments, such as geology, hydrology, landforms, wildlife, etc. - 5.
+Collaborate with other agencies who provide technical assistance on natural resources such as the Holston River Soil & Water Conservation District, Washington County Cooperative Extension Office, Washington County Health Department and similar organizations to study information contained within the soil study. - 6.
+Partner with regional localities and other agencies to explore grant funding or Department of Environmental Quality assistance with an air quality study.

-Objective: Encourage voluntary easements, tax programs and scenic programs to promote natural resources in Washington County.
+OBJECTIVE: Encourage voluntary easements, tax programs and scenic programs to promote natural and cultural resources in Washington County.